 - fines of $100,000

 A felony on someone’s record has other harmful ramifications as well.
 Convicted felons often have difficulty passing background checks, maintaining stable housing, and applying for loans.
 Don’t let this become your reality.
-Call O’Malley & Sawyer, LLC today.
+Call Sawyer Legal Group, LLC today.

 Denver Tampering Lawyer

 With so much on the line in a tampering with evidence case, expert help from a skilled defense lawyer is crucial.
-We have 40 years of combined experience representing clients facing felony charges throughout Colorado.
+We have decades of combined experience representing clients facing felony charges throughout Colorado.
 Our results stand alone.

 Contact our office to schedule a free initial consultation.
 We will carefully analyze your tampering case and suggest next steps.
 We offer same-day jail visits, affordable fees, and flexible payment plans for those facing criminal accusations in Denver, Lakewood, and Aurora.

 If you or someone you has been charged with tampering with evidence in Colorado, be smart.
-Contact the reputable criminal attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the reputable criminal attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Roman Koval